 Demonstration of practical skills.

 Where students are asked to demonstrate competency in practical skills, video or annotated photographs may be used.

+Online assignment submission is commonly used for assessment.
+This facilitates standardised assessment and feedback, through the use of marking rubrics and grading forms, in combination with online annotation of student work.

 TRAINERS AND ASSESSORS